AveryJD/website-analytics-with-avery/static/posts/007_trade_deadline_winners.md

 ## Pending Trades / Awaiting Trade Protection Waivers
 Below are any unofficial deals, trades where all details have not yet been announced, or deals waiting on trade protection waivers.

-None currently
+* None currently.

-## Signings & Extensions
+## Signings
-Below are any signings or extensions made by teams within the week of the trade deadline.
+Below are any signings/extensions made by teams within the week of the trade deadline.

 * The San Jose Sharks have extended Alex Nedeljkovic on a 2x$3.0M deal.